HashDudes/Hedera-Hashlips/README.md

 -------------------------------------------------------------------------

 6) FIRST!
-Add your layers into the folder in Hedera-Hashlips folder called "layers".
+Add your layers into the folder within the Hedera-Hashlips folder called "layers".
 Each folder in the layers folder will represent one layer of traits.
 Ex.
 Background, Donut, Icing, Sprinkles.

 -------------------------------------------------------------------------